samiranrl/Carrom_rl/README.md

 "number_of_strikes real_time_taken winner player_1_score player_2_score \n"
 ```
 - For single player, the server permits a maximum of 200 strikes.
 If the agent does not manage to clear the board, the game is treated as incomplete, and the log file is not written.
-- For doubles, the server permits a maximum of 200 strikes each.
-If any agent does not manage to clear the board, the game ends, and the player with the highest score is the winner.
+- For doubles, the server permits a maximum of 200 strikes(by any player).
+If the board is not cleared, the game ends, and the player with the highest score is the winner.
 The log file is written.

 #### Parameters